pilotmoon/popclipweb/site/guide/install.md

   PopClip is included in your subscription.
 Simply search for "PopClip" in the Setapp interface and click Install.

-### Editions

 I refer to the above three variants of PopClip as **editions**.
 They are the _Standalone edition_ (the direct download), the _Mac App Store edition_ and the _Setapp edition_ of PopClip.
 The editions all share the same features and abilities, and the only significant difference is the way you obtain the app and how you buy it.
-There are some minor technical differences, which I will point out in this guide where relevant.
+There are some minor differences, which I will point out in this guide where relevant.

 ### Requirements